rnplay/rnplay-native-deprecated/README.md

 Playground](http://rnplay.org).
 This is also the app that powers the in-browser simulators on the site.

-Use your Phone camera to read a QR code from the site and run the associated the app code.
-QR codes will only work on a device at the moment, as simulators don't have cameras.

 ### Try it out live

 Here are some direct links to apps that are hosted on the web and run